 Listening now in my living room to “Guyville”‘s road-trip worthy songs about navigating relationship roadmaps and mustering up a measure of awkward self-determination, I’m struck anew by this smart-alecky, sweetly self-assured underdog of an album that in ’93 came out of nowhere, and hit me everywhere.

 Although not as current a soundtrack to my life these days as it was all those hazy summers ago when the sounds blasted free from the stereo speakers on my apartment roof, I do pull out my cherished original LP from time to time, or occasionally ask our portable music know-it-all to play a few tracks while I’m making my daughter dinner.
 In essence, “Guyville” remains as bracingly original, as guilelessly charming to me as it was back when “6’1” and “Fuck and Run” cranked loudly from my rickety Ford Escort’s tape player as I sped to work and braced for what the day would bring.

-Two-and-a-half decades later, this brazen, vital music still resonates and speaks, but this time through a filter of our own accrued experiences — i.e. everything that life throws at you when you’re not expecting it — as much as Phair’s own unflinching document of her youthful trials and triumphs.
+Two-and-a-half decades later, this brazen, vital music still resonates and speaks, but this time through a filter of our own accrued experiences — i.e. everything that life throws at us when we’re not expecting it — as much as Phair’s own unflinching document of her youthful trials and triumphs.
 Sure, there’s a wistful bit of nostalgia in the mix too.

 Besides the qualities and possibilities the album originally offered back in 1993 (and still does, to a large degree), these days, “Guyville” sounds like a precious connection: a musical map of memory leading back to where I’ve been, where I was going, how I got there, and wound up here.
 Now more than ever perhaps, “Guyville”‘s fraught, familiar landscape of emotional peaks and valleys has become a time and a place to treasure.